 - Dearth of retirement savings

-So, is it time to consider how exploring this aspect of the qualified plan market could help your business—and your business owner clients?
-A good start is understanding what a cash balance plan is.
+Given this rising popularity, why not explore how this segment of the qualified plan market could help your business—and your business owner clients?
+Let's start by defining the cash balance plan.

-This type of defined benefit plan resembles the combination of a traditional pension plan and a pooled profit-sharing plan.
-Rather than defining an employee's benefit as a series of monthly payments made in retirement (e.g., 60 percent of the employee's highest three years of compensation), the cash balance plan defines the benefit as a stated account balance.
+The cash balance plan is a defined benefit plan with features of both a traditional pension plan and a pooled profit-sharing plan.
+Rather than defining an employee's benefit as a series of monthly payments made in retirement (e.g., 60 percent of the employee's highest three years of compensation), however, the cash balance plan defines the benefit as a stated account balance.